clessig/atmorep/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.
-Please use bullet points and action items when possible
+Please use bullet points and action items when possible.

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.